 A warm bowl of porridge is so comforting.
 It helps you slow down and take in your day with more mindfulness.
 Simple, nourishing, and endlessly customizable, porridge is a delightful way to start your day.

-Embrace the warmth, savor the flavors, and make every breakfast a celebration of good health!
+Savor the warm flavors, and make every breakfast a celebration of good health!
 Check out some of our other healthy breakfast recipes while you are here.
 And let us know if you try any of the above flavor combinations the next time you make porridge.

 Buckwheat, Oat and Barley Porridge